xpack-dev-tools/cmake-xpack/README-RELEASE.md

 tagged like **v3.20.6-1** (mind the dash in the middle!) and named like **xPack CMake v3.20.6-1** (mind the dash), with all binaries attached.

+- edit the draft and attach it to the `xpack-develop` branch (important!)

 ## Prepare a new blog post